idptools/metapredict/docs/getting_started.rst

 What is metapredict?
 ====================
-**metapredict** is a software tool to predict intrinicallydisordered regions in protein sequences.
+**metapredict** is a software tool to predict intrinically disordered regions in protein sequences.
 It is provided as a downloadable Python tool that includes a Python application programming interface (API) and a set of command-line tools for working with FASTA files.

 Our goal in building **metapredict** was to develop a robust, accurate, and high-performance predictor of intrinsic disorder that is also easy to install and use.
-As such, **metapredict** is implemented in Python be installed directly via `pip` (see below).
+As such, **metapredict** is implemented in Python and can be installed directly via `pip` (see below).

 This already seems complicated...
 -----------------------------------
-As well as providing a set of high-performance software tools, **metapredict** is provided as a stand-alone webserver which can predict disorder profiles, scores, and contagious IDRs for single sequences.
+As well as providing a set of high-performance software tools, **metapredict** is provided as a stand-alone webserver which can predict disorder profiles, scores, and contiguous IDRs for single sequences.

 To access the webserver go to `metapredict.net <http://metapredict.net/>`_.

 How does metapredict work?
 ===========================
 **metapredict** is a bit different than your typical protein disorder predictor.
 Instead of predicting the percent chance that a residue within a sequence might be disordered, **metapredict** tries to predict the *consensus disorder* score for the residue.
-Consensus disorder reports on the fraction of independent disorder predictors that would predict a given residue is disordered.
+Consensus disorder reports on the fraction of independent disorder predictors that would predict a given residue as disordered.

 **metapredict** is a deep-learning-based predictor trained on consensus disorder data from 8 different predictors, as pre-computed and provided by `MobiDB <https://mobidb.bio.unipd.it/>`_.
 Functionally, this means each residue is assigned a score between 0 and 1 which reflects the confidence we have that the residue is disordered (or not).
 If the score was 0.5, this means half of the predictors predict that residue to be disordered.
-In this way, **metapredict** can help you quickly determine the likelihood that residues are disordered by giving you an approximations of what other predictors would predict (things got pretty 'meta' there, hence the name **metapredict**).
+In this way, **metapredict** can help you quickly determine the likelihood that residues are disordered by giving you an approximation of what other predictors would predict (things got pretty 'meta' there, hence the name **metapredict**).

 Why is metapredict useful?
 ===========================